 Collaborative projects that Lucie has led have involved working with different sectors to understand how to build space weather weather into business continuity and resiliency planning.
 These collaborations have led to the following reports:

-- Building space weather resilience in the finance sector
+- Full report: Building space weather resilience in the finance sector

 - Organisational resilience for severe space weather